 According to the Development Regulations, the Regulations on the Acceptance Examination Upon the Completion of Construction Work and Municipal Infrastructure implemented on December 2, 2013 by the MOHURD, the Regulations on the Administration of Quality of Construction Works implemented by the PRC State Council on January 30, 2000 and amended on October 7, 2017 and April 23, 2019, and the Measures on the Administration of Reporting Details regarding Acceptance Examination Upon Completion of Construction Work and Municipal Infrastructure implemented on April 4, 2000 by the MOHURD and amended on October 19, 2009, a real estate project must comply with the relevant laws and regulations, requirements on construction quality, safety standards and technical guidance on survey, design and construction work, as well as provisions of the relevant construction contract.
-After the completion of works for a project, the developer must apply for an acceptance examination to the construction authority and must also report details of the acceptance examinations.
+After the completion of works for a project, the developer must apply for an acceptance examination to the construction authority and must also report details of the acceptance examination to the construction authority.
+A real estate development project may only be delivered after passing the inspection and acceptance examinations.
 For a housing estate or building complex, an acceptance examination shall be conducted upon completion of the entire project.
 In the case of a cluster of real estate development projects, such as a residential area developed in phases, separate acceptance examinations may be carried out for each completed phase.